 According to the research, decorating your front yard can increase up to 7% overall value of your house.
 But are you thinking about how to decorate the front of your home?
 Many people decorate their front yard with beautiful foundation plants to make it look more welcoming and attractive.

-You might be thinking about what is foundation plants and which type of foundation plant you should choose for your front house.
+You might be thinking about what foundation plants are and which type you should choose for your front house.
 Don’t worry!
 You are at the right place.
 This article will enlighten some primary options of beautiful shrubs for the front of the house to boost your curb appeal and make it look more eye-catching.